Irio/portal/README.md

 $ mix test
 ```

-If you change any docs, make sure to `$ mix docs` and also commit the HTML documentation.
+For generating HTML docs, use `$ mix docs` mix task.
+They will be created under `docs` folder.

 ## Inspiration